mthl/guix-artwork/website/drafts/further-reduced-binary-bootstrap.md

 Guix _bootstrap binaries_ has now been officially released!

-The initial set of binaries from which packages are built now weighs in at approximately 60 MB, a quarter of what it used to be.
+The initial set of binaries from which packages are built now weighs in at approximately 60~MiB, a quarter of what it used to be.

 In [a previous blog
 post](https://guix.gnu.org/blog/2019/guix-reduces-bootstrap-seed-by-50/)